 Annex C – MIB

 The MIBs written in C.3 is not aligned with the typical format.
 For example, in 84.28, it says “False for GLK capable STA that does not support GLK-GCR or for a STA that is not GLK capable”.
 It should be better to rewrite as “When false, this attribute indicates GLK capable STA that does not support GLK-GCR or for a STA that is not GLK capable”.

+Fixed as noted above.

 ANA